mzhang28/blog/content/posts/2018-10-26-twenty-years-of-rsa-attacks.md

 True
 ```

-We've successfully recovered `p` and `q` from just `N`, `e`, and `d`!
+We've successfully recovered $p$ and $q$ from just $N$, $e$, and $d$!

 ### blinding

-This attack is actually about RSA _signatures_ (which uses the opposite keys as encryption: private for signing and public for verifying), and shows how you can compute the signature of a message M using the signature of a derived message M'.
+This attack is actually about RSA _signatures_ (which uses the opposite keys as
+encryption: private for signing and public for verifying), and shows how you can
+compute the signature of a message $M$ using the signature of a derived message
+$M'$.

-Suppose Marvin wants Bob to sign the following message: `"I (Bob) owes Marvin $100,000 USD"`.
-Marvin hands this to Bob saying something like, "I'll just need you to sign this with your private key."
+Suppose Marvin wants Bob to sign the following message: `"I (Bob) owes Marvin
+$100,000 USD"`.
+Marvin hands this to Bob saying something like, "I'll just need
+you to sign this with your private key."
 Let's generate Bob's private key:

 ```py
 >>> from Crypto.Util.number import bytes_to_long, long_to_bytes